django-cms/django-cms/docs/reference/templatetags.rst

     By default this template tag escapes the content of the rendered model attribute.
-This helps prevent a range of security vulnerabilities stemming from HTML, Javascript, and CSS Code Injection.
+This helps prevent a range of security vulnerabilities stemming from HTML, JavaScript, and CSS Code Injection.

     To change this behavior, the project administrator should carefully review each use of this template tag and ensure that all content which is rendered